LewisLee26/Enigmac/README.md

 - **incrementRotorPosition()**

 ### Plugboard
-The Plugboard class is used to initialise plugboard.
+The Plugboard class is used to initialise the plugboard.

-This class takes a string of length 26 as a argument.
+This class takes a string of length 26 as an argument.
 This string is used to represent the connections.
-The character at index 0 of the string is connected to 'a', the character at index 0 of the string is connected to 'b', ect.
+The character at index 0 of the string is connected to 'A', the character at index 0 of the string is connected to 'B', etc.
 #### Methods
-- **swapCharacters**
+- **swapCharacters()**
 - **setCharacterPairs()**

 ### Connector
 The Connector class is the parent class for the Rotor and Plugboard classes.
 The Connector class is used to initialise reflectors.

-This class takes a string of length 26 as a argument.
+This class takes a string of length 26 as an argument.
 This string is used to represent the connections.
-The character at index 0 of the string is connected to 'a', the character at index 0 of the string is connected to 'b', ect.
+The character at index 0 of the string is connected to 'A', the character at index 0 of the string is connected to 'B', etc.
 #### Methods
 - **setCharacterPairs()**
 - **getCharacterPairs()**